programmfabrik/easydb-documentation/content/technical/types/acl_entry/_index.en.md

 - `sticky` only makes sense in hierarchical realms (collection, pool and hiararchical object)
 - the `tagfilter` is only applied to object-related rights

+`"_owner": true` as option for `who` object is currently not implemented in server rights management but only saved and loaded.
+It should only be used in contexts where `who` is evaluated by the client, e.g. in `_columnfilters` in [objecttype](../objecttype).

 Please refer to the [rights management](/en/technical/rightsmanagement) documentation for more details.